MarkWattsBoomi/FlowComponentModel/README.md

 This is an extension of the FlowComponent but adds the ability to interact with every value defined in your tenant which is used by your Flow.
 The FlowPage will automatically call getValues() on load.

+### FlowChart

+This is an extension of the FlowComponent but adds the features of google charts allowing you to create a chart by simply setting the axis names and specifying which model data columns represent them.
+For more complex data you can override the buildData() method.

 ## Features

-Both componets give you access directly to: -
+All componets give you access directly to: -

 ### Model
     contentType: string;